bountonw/translate/source/misc/1SM17_en.md

 ## {1SM 138.3}

 Jesus brought to our world the accumulated treasures of God, and all who believe upon Him are adopted as His heirs.
-He declares that great shall be the reward of them who suffer for His name's sake, It is written, “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him” (1 Corinthians 2:9).—The Review and Herald, January 30, 1894. {1SM 138.3}
+He declares that great shall be the reward of them who suffer for His name's sake, It is written, “Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him” (1 Corinthians 2:9). {1SM 138.3}

 ## {1SM 138.4}

 ### Was the Blessing Cherished?

 In order to increase our spiritual endowment, it is necessary to walk in the light.
 In view of the event of Christ's soon coming, we must be vigilantly working to prepare our own souls, to keep our own lamps trimmed and burning, and to urge upon others the necessity of getting ready for the coming of the Bridegroom.
 Watching and working must go together; faith and works must be united, or our characters will not be symmetrical and well-balanced, perfect in Christ Jesus. {1SM 138.4}

 ## {1SM 139.1}